 Now it was time for my attempt at artistically arranging fruit.
 I went for juicy red strawberries, plump pink raspberries, and shiny maroon cherries.

-I sliced the strawberries into thirds vertically, cutting out enough of a notch at the top to give them a rounded heart shape.
+I sliced the strawberries into thirds vertically.
+But I was careful to cut out enough of a notch at the top to give them a rounded heart shape.

-And I halved and pitted my cherries, laying some of them cut-side-up and some of them cut-side-down.
-Because I’m wild and crazy that way.
+While I left my raspberries whole, I halved and pitted my cherries.
+I laid some of them cut-side-up and some of them cut-side-down.
+Because I'm wild and crazy that way.

 And finally, for the finishing touch, I brushed my berries and cherries with some strained/thinned-out apricot jam.
 I just loooove the glossy shine that this last step lends.